bdowdell/flask_pyseistuned/README.md

 `$ exit`

 ### 4) Set flask-specific environment variables
 Before you can run the flask_pyseistuned web app, you need to set several flask-specific environment variables from inside the repository directory.

+*Note: If you are working from within an IDE such as VS Code or PyCharm, I suggest you set these environment variables using the IDE's integrated terminal.*

 First, set the FLASK_APP environment variable: